NE-Robotics/In-Control/www/docs/OPEN-FILE.md

 ## Downloading from a roboRIO

-Open the preferences window by pressing **cmd/ctrl + comma** or clicking "Help" > "Show Preferences..."
+Open the preferences window by pressing **cmd/ctrl + comma** or clicking "Options" > "Preferences..."
 (Windows/Linux) or "In Control" > "Preferences..." (macOS).
 Update the "roboRIO Address" and "roboRIO Log Folder".

-> Note: Click "File" > "Use USB roboRIO Address" to temporarily use the IP address "172.22.11.2" for all connections.
+> Note: Click "Data" > "Connections" > "Use USB roboRIO Address" to temporarily use the IP address "172.22.11.2" for all connections.

 ![Diagram of roboRIO preferences](/docs/resources/open-file/open-file-3.png)

-Click "File" > "Download Logs..." or press **cmd/ctrl + D** to open the download window.
+Click "Data" > "Logs" > "Download Logs..." or press **cmd/ctrl + D** to open the download window.
 Once connected to the roboRIO, available logs are shown with the newest at the top.
 Select one or more log files to download (shift-click to select a range or **cmd/ctrl + A** to select all).
 Then click the ↓ symbol and select a save location.

 > Note: When downloading multiple files, In Control skips any that are already found in the destination folder.